liangxiaowei/liangxiaowei.github.io/data/markdown/eng-word-from.md

 - " The Indian rose from his table and approached with deference —— the heart of the matter

 - " "I can see from here, Mr —— the heart of the matter

+-  He couldn't tell that this was one of those occasions a man never forgets: a small cicatrice had been made on the memory, a wound that would ache whenever certain things combined — the taste of gin at midday, the smell of flowers under a balcony, the clang of corrugated iron, an ugly bird flopping from perch to perch —— the heart of the matter

+-  You know the kind of thing — poems on exile by aircraftsmen, water-colours by stokers, poker-work from the mission schools —— the heart of the matter